andrewmoles2/Introduction-to-LaTeX/Introduction-to-LaTeX.md

 ### Task 6 — hyperlinks

-Now went you *Recompile* you'll have a reference page, very exciting!
+Now when you *Recompile* you'll have a reference page, very exciting!

 However, you notice the colour of the citations, url links, and the contents page look different to our pdf document we are copying, we can't have that!